100 Notable alumni of

 -

-Asa Mahan was a U.S. Congregational clergyman and educator and the first president of both the Oberlin Collegiate Institute (later Oberlin College) and Adrian College.
+Asa Mahan was an American Congregational minister and educator and the first president of both the Oberlin Collegiate Institute (later Oberlin College) and Adrian College.
 He described himself as "a religious teacher and an instructor of youth".

 -